Son of Joseph and Sarah Brown of Victoria Street,

 military concepts advocated the use of the machine-gun in heavier numbers, much against military doctrines of the time.

-majority of miners from South Yorkshire, men such as Private Aaron Priest, a native of Wombwell, enlisted in August 1914 aged
+from South Yorkshire, men such as Private Aaron Priest, a native of Wombwell, enlisted in August 1914 aged 21 years, Private

-21 years, Private Thomas Froggatt of Rawmarsh, also enlisted in August 1914 aged 22, and Private Herbert Blower of Grimethorpe,
+Thomas Froggatt of Rawmarsh, also enlisted in August 1914 aged 22, and Private Herbert Blower of Grimethorpe, Barnsley, who

-Barnsley, who had enlisted in September 1914 aged 29 years.
-Froggatt would succumb to wounds received during the closing stages
+had enlisted in September 1914 aged 29 years.
+Froggatt would succumb to wounds received during the closing stages of the Somme

-of the Somme offensive in 1916, Priest would be killed in action at Arras in April 1917 whilst Blower would die of the effects
+offensive in 1916, Priest would be killed in action at Arras in April 1917 whilst Blower would die of the effects of gas poisoning

 still continued with drill, route marches and tactical schemes being initiated, a limited number of service rifles was issued